jeeva19mani/elastiqai_assesment/README.md

 ## Environment Setup and to Run a file
 - Activate the venv by `source .venv/bin/activate`
-- Use `python3 -m pytest -s (use entire file path) test file.py::class name::testcase name` or
+- Use `python3 -m pytest -s (use entire file path)/test_file.py::class name::testcase name` or
 - Use Pycharm IDE or other IDE import pytest module into it. then Configure the run console and run it.